Towards Opening the Black Box of Neural Machine Translation: Source and Target Interpretations of the Transformer: Analysis

 \subsection{Information Mix in the Encoder}

 Information from input source tokens gets mixed throughout the encoder.
 Intermediate layer representations acquire contextual information from other tokens in the sentence due to the self-attention mechanism. \citet{Brunner2020On} analyze, for an encoder-based model, the contribution of input source tokens to its intermediate layer representations.
 They conclude that input source tokens contribute little (around $10\%$ on average) to its corresponding last layer representation (encoder output).
 However, by training a linear classifier and, with nearest neighbor lookup based on the cosine distance, they are able to recover input token identity $93\%$ of the times.
-We apply ALTI method (\cref{eq:rollout}) across the Transformer encoder and analyze the input relevance of source tokens to intermediate encoder representations (\cref{fig:bil_multi_enc_mix}).
+We apply ALTI method (\Cref{eq:rollout}) across the Transformer encoder and analyze the input relevance of source tokens to intermediate encoder representations (\Cref{fig:bil_multi_enc_mix}).
 Our results in the bilingual and multilingual models show that, indeed, input tokens highly contribute to their associated layer representations.
 In the last layer, 41\% of the input contribution comes from the input token at the same position.
 The multilingual model is able to retain above 47\% despite its 12 layers.
+The curves of both models in \Cref{fig:bil_multi_enc_mix} closely match the results obtained by \citet{voita-etal-2019-bottom} relying on the mutual information between the input tokens and tokens representations across layers.